iaomw/Tracer/README.md

 # Tracer
 This is simply a repository for any **Ray Tracing** code written by me.
-Currently, it only contains **Swift** code for the 3 Ray Tracing mini books.
-Many people don't do the third book, because the concept of Monte Carlo method is well explained in the mini book.
-I am going to read PBRT after doing some Metal GPU coding.
+Currently, it only contains **Swift** code for the three mini books on **Ray Tracing**.
+Many people don't do the third book, because the concept of Monte Carlo method is not well explained it.
+As the follow up, I am going to read PBRT after doing some Metal GPU coding.

 256 *`SPP`* 1024x1024 *`Basic`*  | 512 *`SPP`* 1024x1024 *`Monte Carlo`*
 :---:|:---: